 Since the 2003 merger between EBAY and PYPL, PayPal chose to disassociate itself from online gaming.
 Gambling web sites are notorious for fraudsters, second only to those carrying pornographic content.

-Now that PayPal is trading under their own ticker again, the company is ready to bring online gaming back into the fold.
+Now that PayPal stock is trading under its own ticker again, the company is ready to bring online gaming back into the fold.

 PayPal’s re-entry into the U.S. gambling world was done quietly.
 The company has a ban on all gaming activity unless the merchant is pre-approved by PayPal, which means these web sites went through a formal review process.